-Company Name Investment Year e function of einvestment business Group Positioning and Business Policy
+Company Name Investment Year The function of reinvestment business Group Positioning and Business Policy

 ESK WP 2018 The Group positioning: The procurement, processing

 of the rubber wood and sales of raw material

 (rubber wood).

 Business policy: The main business is the

 procurement, processing and

 sales of rubberwood, and sales of

 the products to small and

 medium-sized furniture

 manufacturers in Malaysia.